CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_03.md

 ![alt text](../images/03-aci_creating.png "Our ACI service is starting")

-Lastly, we can print out the service URL:
+Lastly, we can print out the service URL and the state of the service:

 ```python
 print(service.state)